Chelsea Cebara's Weed Sexuality Has Gravity

-I’m gonna give you credit for being the first person to do a voice. [inaudible] so, it’s always a guy.
+I’m gonna give you credit for being the first person to do a voice.
+That’s nice.
+So, there’s always a guy.

 Chelsea Cebara (25:55):

 It’s this guy.
-And uh, yeah.
-And, and first of all I’m like, well, if your wife doesn’t have want to have sex anymore, it probably like the solution is not a joint.
-Probably the solution is communication about what, what’s going on with her.
+And first of all, I’m like, “Well, if your wife doesn’t have want to have sex anymore, probably the solution is not a joint.
+Probably the solution is communication about what’s going on with her.”
 And the second part of it is that it’s not that simple because of the uniqueness of everyone’s endocannabinoid system, which is incredibly unique.
-Um, what works for me might not work for his wife.
-And, um, there’s a process of discovery that’s just inherent to cannabis, which is kind of the reasons why it’s resisted, uh, commodification.
-And that I think, uh, definitely, uh, spoke to my little black anarchist heart was because it’s so you, you can’t isolate cannabinoids and have them do the same thing that the whole plant does.
+What works for me might not work for his wife.
+And there’s a process of discovery that’s just inherent to cannabis, which is kind of the reasons why it’s resisted commodification.
+And I think definitely spoke to my little black anarchist heart because it’s so you, you can’t isolate cannabinoids and have them do the same thing that the whole plant does.
 And Western science is amazing.
 I’m a huge fan of science.
-Um, but it seeks to isolate variables and then say this is the part that works.
+But it seeks to isolate variables and then say this is the part that works.
 This is the therapeutic part.
 And that’s what we did with THC.
 This is the active ingredient.
-But if you have straight up THC or it’s synthetic ma Marinol, you have a bad time.
+But if you have straight up THC or it’s synthetic Marinol, you have a bad time.
 It’s not pleasant.
 And that’s because it’s not meant to work in isolation.
-It’s meant to work.
-Symphonically with the other compounds, there’s like 88 or 102 something.
-The number changes all the time depending on where you ask, um, known cannabinoids.
+It’s meant to work symphonically with the other compounds, there’s like 88 or 102 something.
+The number changes all the time depending on where you ask known cannabinoids.

 Donnell Alexander (27:29):

 Do you see parallels in your own life between how this works?
-You know, I mean, cause it seems like an integrated, like your course stuff.
+I mean, because it seems like your core stuff.